Heaven

 And let light perpetual shine upon them.

 Are we to rest forever, or be shined on forever?
 Surely we are not to sleep with the lights on—God's glory as the lamp with no off-switch?
 Perhaps these conflicting metaphors are proper, for on earth we crave both waking and sleeping in turn, adventure and unconsciousness; why not in heaven?
 An infinity of repose would bore us for half of infinity.
 Likewise, an everlasting banquet would weary us with very bliss and make us wish our souls were in the coffin with our bodies.
-Even eternal life needs respites of death to be a heaven.
+Eternal life needs respites of death to be a heaven.